rpm-software-management/rpm/README.md

 * keep librpm original API unbroken;
 * just like Mac ***make install*** is still able to pollute OS layer;

-The implementation, very big patch more than 2K lines, will open source in 2016 ;-)

 ## Build

 ```